 Saalbach Hinterglemm Leogang Fieberbrunn might not be a name that rolls off the tongue, but it does give you some idea of just how vast this Austrian ski area is.
 As the name implies, it’s made up of four separate resorts, each of which offers a sizable ski area in its own right.
-The combined super-resort boasts an incredible 270km of pistes, making it one of the largest lift-linked ski areas in the world.
+The combined super-resort boasts an incredible 270km of pistes, served by 70 modern lifts, making it one of the largest lift-linked ski areas in the world.

 Between them, these four resorts have everything you could ever want from a skiing holiday – from off-piste gnarly enough to host the Freeride World Tour, to mellow beginner slopes, and everything in between.
 Known collectively as the ‘Skicircus’ because the ski lifts are arranged so that you can ski around the valley like you’re in a circus ring, you can rack up some serious ski miles without straying too far from the lifts.

 Add in a variety of culinary experiences in 60 cosy, mountain huts, high-quality accommodation and some enjoyable off-slope activities and wellness centres, and you really have got a ski area for everyone.

 Here are six reasons to visit the vast and varied Skicircus area this winter:

 Skicircus is an Austrian winter paradise for families with children.
 Little ones, mini racers and young carvers will feel at home in the Skicircus where 140km of the pistes are blue slopes, just waiting the entire family to enjoy!

 There are excellent ski schools which have a designated children’s area and ski kindergarten.
 Top qualified ski instructors ensure a playful start to your skiing adventures in Saalbach Hinterglemm Leogang Fieberbrunn.
 The experience of first turns in the snow, and the first ascent with the lift will put a smile on the faces of both parents and their children.